Loughton

-The parish of Loughton covers part of Epping Forest, in 1996 some parts of the south of the old parish were transferred to Buckhurst Hill parish, and other small portions to Chigwell and Theydon Bois.
-It is the most populous civil parish in the Epping Forest district, and within Essex it is the second most populous civil parish (after Canvey Island) and the second largest in the area.
+The parish of Loughton covers part of Epping Forest.
+It is the most populous in the Epping Forest district, and second most populous in Essex (after Canvey Island).
 At the 2021 census, it had a population of 33,353.

-Loughton has three conservation areas and there are 56 listed buildings in the town, together with a further 50 that are locally listed.
+Loughton has three conservation areas and there are 56 listed buildings in the town, together with a further fifty that are locally listed.